venam/2bwm/README.md

 - Center, put the window to the center of the screen with mod+g (patched -- now center well with 2 monitors)
 - chwfocus, focus a window when changing workspace
-- focuslast, focus the next window when deleting one
 - freemove, move the windows outside the screen
 - hexcolors, use hex colors, like #004455
 - maxoffsets, offset for fullscreen mode if using bar or bars